Comparing SAM 2 and SAM 3 for Zero-Shot Segmentation of 3D Medical Data: Conclusion

 \section{Conclusion}

-This study presents the first large-scale, systematic comparison of SAM~2 and SAM~3 for zero-shot segmentation of 3D medical data under controlled prompting conditions.
-By evaluating single-click, multi-click, bounding-box, and mask-based initialization across sixteen datasets and 54 anatomical structures, we disentangle the contributions of prompt interpretation and propagation behavior in both models.
+This work presents the first large-scale, controlled comparison of SAM~2 and SAM~3 for zero-shot segmentation of 3D medical data under identical visual prompting.
+By evaluating single-click, multi-click, bounding-box, and mask initialization across sixteen datasets and 54 anatomical structures, we disentangle how architectural changes in SAM~3 affect prompt interpretation, temporal retention, and failure behaviour relative to SAM~2.

-Across all modalities, SAM~3 provides markedly stronger prompt interpretation.
-It consistently produces superior prompt-frame accuracy for both sparse and moderately informative prompts, effectively solving the initialization bottleneck that frequently hampers interactive segmentation.
-These advantages extend to full-volume performance for the majority of clinical targets, including vascular networks, gastrointestinal structures, and soft tissues in ultrasound and endoscopy.
-In contrast, while SAM~2 remains a highly effective propagator for compact, well-defined organs (e.g., spleen, kidneys) once sufficient spatial support is provided, it lacks the versatility of SAM~3, often exhibiting propagation failure on complex or low-contrast anatomy even when initialized with perfect masks.

-Overall, the results position SAM~3 as the stronger and more robust foundation model for medical imaging.
-Its architectural improvements in prompt interpretation and tracking allow it to handle a wider diversity of anatomical shapes and modalities than its predecessor.
-While SAM~2 remains a valid choice for pipelines specifically targeting rigid abdominal organs using bounding box or mask prompts, SAM~3 offers the necessary generalization capabilities for broad-spectrum clinical applications.
-These findings support the adoption of SAM~3 as the new baseline for zero-shot medical segmentation and suggest that future efforts should focus on leveraging its semantic capabilities to further enhance automation.

-One limitation of this study is that we restrict our analysis to visual prompts, a deliberate choice made to perform a backwards compatibility check and evaluate whether SAM~3 can directly replace SAM~2 in 3D medical annotation workflows without requiring concept prompts or language-based reasoning.
-As a consequence, we do not examine the concept- and text-based mechanisms that SAM~3 introduced for open-vocabulary and semantic 3D segmentation.
-This direction is attracting growing attention, and recent work such as Voxtell~\cite{rokuss2025voxtell} further illustrates the community’s interest in applying vision–language models to open-vocabulary and concept-driven segmentation of medical data.
-Extending our framework to incorporate these semantic prompting capabilities, and assessing SAM~3 with its language and concept modules enabled, will be an important direction for future investigation.
+Our results show that SAM~3 offers markedly stronger prompt interpretation: it delivers higher prompt-frame DSC, substantially fewer over-segmentation failures, and slower temporal decay of prediction mask for well-initialized objects, especially under click and bounding-box prompts.
+SAM~2, however, remains a competitive and often preferable choice for \rC{some organs like kidney, gallbladder, spleen in CT/MRI under strong visual prompts, where its propagation is more conservative and less prone to long-lived hallucinated masks.} The failure-mode analysis highlights that high initialization accuracy alone is not sufficient: models can still suffer catastrophic collapse or prolonged over-propagation, underscoring the need to explicitly evaluate temporal retention and termination behaviour.